PreFrontalCorporate/ocap-kernel/README.md

 Lint using `yarn lint` or `yarn lint:fix` from the root.

+Note that the root package `test` script, as well as those of many packages, require `yarn build && yarn build:vats` to be run first.

 ### Writing tests

 The kernel's code relies extensively on SES / lockdown.
 Many Agoric packages fail if